WFH: Ergonomic home office equipment

 Staring at a computer monitor all day can be harmful for our eyes, causing headaches and eye fatigue.
-Computer screens emit blue light, of which excessive amounts have been suggested to harm our eyes.
+Computer screens emit blue-violet light, which is potentially harmful to our eyes, although this hasn’t been scientifically proven.

-Blue light glasses, contain lenses which reduce the amount of blue light which comes into contact with the eye.
-They usually have a slight blue tint, to counteract the light rays.
+Blue light glasses, contain lenses which reduce the amount of blue-violet light which comes into contact with the eye.
+They usually have a slight yellow tint, to counteract the light rays.

 As well as blue light lenses, glasses with anti-glare lenses are also useful for looking after eye health when working from home.
 Glare from the sun, lighting or computer screen can reflect onto normal lenses, which can irritate our eyes and make it difficult to concentrate.
 Lenses with an anti-glare coating can reduce the impact of reflecting light on our eyes, preventing eye strain.